 1990 R.S.
 Bisht begins excavations at Dholavira

-- Try to locate the places on the map for e.g. as given below forget about drawing that perfect or neat diagrams, this is for your reference and easy revision and moreover, UPSC observes how accurately you have located places on the map not your drawings.
+- Try to locate the places on the map e.g. as given below forget about drawing that perfect or neat diagrams, this is for your reference and easy revision and UPSC observes how accurately you have located places on the map, not your drawings.